moliver28/research-handbook/content/handbook/people-group/paid-time-off.md

 ## Paid Time Off

 Time away from work can be extremely helpful for maintaining a [healthy work/life balance](/handbook/company/culture/all-remote/people/#worklife-harmony).
 GitLab encourages managers and [leadership]({{< ref "leadership" >}}) to set the example by taking time off when needed, and ensuring their reports do the same.
+It is important to take time off to recharge batteries and refresh the mind so you can come back to GitLab with renewed energy and be prepared to do your best work.

-Taking time off is not a selfish behavior.
-Not only is time away from work aligned with GitLab's operating principle [Family and friends first, work second](/handbook/values/#family-and-friends-first-work-second), but it is vital to maintaining [mental health](/handbook/company/culture/all-remote/mental-health/).
-It is also a core part of the creative process.
+Time away from work can help team members in maintaining a [healthy work/life balance](/handbook/company/culture/all-remote/people/#worklife-harmony).
+GitLab encourages managers and [leadership]({{< ref "leadership" >}}) to set the example by taking time off when needed, and ensuring their reports do the same.

 It is important to take time off to recharge batteries and refresh the mind so you can come back to GitLab with renewed energy and be prepared to do your best work ever!